 At my company, we have a team-wide meeting every Monday from noon to 1pm to go over important company updates and conduct our personal development training called the “Sensei Session”.

 We always start new employees on Mondays so we can give them a proper introduction during our all-hands meeting.
-We typically introduce new hires to the entire org and ask them to share their name, their role, where they're from, and one weird or interesting thing about them.
+We typically introduce new hires to the entire org and try some virtual icebreakers — we ask them to share their name, their role, where they're from, and one weird or interesting thing about them.

 We also add a little extra flare to our introductions.
 Our Director of Talent Acquisition plays the background music from the 1996 Chicago Bulls starting lineup intros and uses a bullhorn to introduce each new hire as if they’re about to run out on the court at the United Center. https://www.youtube.com/watch?v=9jK-NcRmVcw